BlEmoRe/workshop/content/en/_index.md

 ## Test Dataset Released (2025-06-15)

 We’ve now published the test partition of the BlEmoRe dataset on [Zenodo](https://zenodo.org/records/15668840).
-The new Zenodo version includes a set of test videos and a submission_template.json file.
+The new Zenodo version includes a set of test videos and a [submission_template.json](/submission_template.json) file.

-Participants are invited to submit their predictions in the provided format to: Petri Laukka: petri.laukka@psyk.uu.se
+Participants are invited to submit their predictions in the template format to: Petri Laukka: petri.laukka@psyk.uu.se

 We will evaluate them on our server.
 The evaluation will be based on the two metrics defined in the challenge: `ACC_presence` and `ACC_salience`.